- BFF Home

 "And Enoch lived sixty-five years, and became the father of Methuselah.
 Then Enoch walked with God three hundred years after he became the father of Methuselah, and he had other sons and daughters.
 So all the days of Enoch were three hundred and sixty-five years.
 And Enoch walked with God; and he was not, for God took him.
 And Methuselah lived one hundred and eighty-seven years, and became the father of Lamech."
 (Genesis 5:21-25, NASB).

-Or better yet, for a little bit more get the Old Testament Library which has this book along with powerpoints, videos and hundreds of other articles, all presented with understanding and applying God's Word to our lives.
+Or better yet, for a little bit more get the Old Testament Library includes this book along with slides, videos and hundreds of other articles, all presented with understanding and applying God's Word to our lives.
 You can have an instant access to our online OT resources.
 Great deal!

 Next -> Check out the Flood chart!